onflow/flow/flips/20220503-interaction-templates.md

 For example, different marketplaces may have different mechanics behind how a user may "List" their asset on them, but across all implementations, the action "List" is what they all aim to do.

-Interaction Interfaces aim to standardize these actions by defining classes of actions, an a set of arguments that Interactions that implement these actions must consume.
+Interaction Interfaces aim to standardize these actions by defining classes of actions, and a set of arguments that Interactions that implement these actions must consume.

 Here is an example of an `InteractionTemplateInterface` for "Fungible Token Transfer":
 ```javascript